EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 To do

+Detection logic by ROM hash and find the sunrise etc Fix cursor interaction with fsck (don't xx bs flush but bs xx flush) Can we put find_ram etc in discard ?
+Do we need a font and should it move somewhere to make const space ?
-Detection logic by ROM hash and find the sunrise etc Tune swap logic so we only read/write relevant pages We badly need the cached path walk or some other optimizations on user copy or the bank switch
+Tune swap logic so we only read/write relevant pages We badly need the cached path walk or some other optimizations on user copy or the bank switch